artisan-roaster-scope/artisan/_docs/11-events.md

 ### Rendering Events on Your Curves

-Under Config>Events on the right side of the dialog box you will see to the right of Events you now have a drop down with options:
+To see the values of the TP, DE, FCs etc, check the box for Annotations.
+For Events that you have defined, you will see to the right of Events a dialog box with drop down options:

 ![combo setting](/assets/images/gsg/combo example.png)